dtlines/sTEM/README.md

-# This turned into a MIT Licence fork. ahPeacce
+# This turned into a MIT Licence fork by default. ahPeacce